ctirouzh/tiny-url/README.md

 - [x] Accessibe through REST APIs by other services.
 - [x] Default url ttl in cassandra configuration
 - [x] Users can delete their urls
+- [ ] Users can search in their links
 - [ ] Link expiration after its stanadard default timespan.
 - [ ] Custom expiration time.
 - [ ] Custom short link.